 Penne Rustica with a Kick

 The week just isn’t complete without at least one pasta night.
 If you agree, you’re in luck!
 Our chefs put together a dish that’s sure to curb the most ferocious of carb cravings.
 In this recipe you’ll find penne studded with tender asparagus, fresh tomatoes, and swirls of garlic herb butter.
 The dreamy dish is finished off with a sprinkle of Parmesan and your new secret culinary weapon: an almond, chili, and lemon panko topping.
-It’s so deliciously easy, don’t be surprised when you find yourself making this dish again and again.
+It’s so delicious and easy to whip up, don’t be surprised when you find yourself making this meal on repeat.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.